Take Heart Counseling & Equine Assisted Therapy

 Training with Natural Lifemanship (Trauma-Focused Equine Assisted Psychotherapy)

-In her free time, Alexa enjoys spending quality time with family and friends, often accompanied by her two dogs, Tucker and Tyko, and her bunny, Toby.
-She loves exploring the outdoors, whether it’s taking a quiet walk in nature or simply enjoying the fresh air.
-Alexa also enjoys expressing her creativity in various ways, including pottery, country line dancing, gardening, and baking.
-These hobbies allow her to relax, have fun, and bring a sense of joy and balance to her life.
+Outside of counseling, Alexa enjoys spending time with family and friends, often alongside her two dogs, Tucker and Tyko, and her bunny, Toby.
+She loves being outdoors, whether taking quiet walks in nature or enjoying fresh air.
+She also explores her creativity through pottery, country line dancing, gardening, and baking—practices she models as ways to maintain balance and joy in everyday life.

 What Horses Did For Me…